google/fonts/README.md

 The top level directories indicate the license of all files found within them.
 Subdirectories are named according to the family name of the fonts within.

-Each family subdirectory contains the  `.ttf` font files served by Google Fonts, plus a `METADATA.pb` file with metadata for the family, and a `DESCRIPTION.en_us.html` with a description of the family in US English.
+Each family subdirectory contains the  `.ttf` font files served by Google Fonts, plus a `METADATA.pb` file with metadata for the family (such as information on the project designer(s), genre category, and license - [learn more](https://github.com/googlefonts/gf-docs/tree/master/METADATA)) and a `DESCRIPTION.en_us.html` with a description of the family in US English.

-Also, [/designers](designers) contains a list of the Google+ pages for the fonts' designers.

 ## Bug reports and improvement requests